-I stand firm in the rich dirt, with my red bulbous ornaments adorning my limbs.
-I can look over this vast fruit tree orchard, and try to count all the trees.
-I don’t have to count them.
-My roots can sense how many bodies surround me.
-But I like to try and count the number of lemon trees, whose scent is sour and drips from the sky.
-Here I cradle my own fruits amidst the other apple trees, swaying them gently and kissing the dew off their skins to taste the night.
+I stand firm in the rich dirt, red bulbous ornaments adorning my limbs.
+I can look over this vast orchard, cradling my fruits amidst the other apple trees, swaying them gently and kissing the dew off their skins to taste the night.
 My fruits are all different, and I cherish each one.
 Some are smooth, some are riddled with indents, and all have spots of yellow and flecks of green.
-Much like the humans that dance their way through the rows between us, the apples are made the same but all unique.
+Much like the humans that dance through the rows between us, the apples are made the same but are all unique.
 You have a worm?
 You’re still precious.
 You’re bruised and your stem is knotted?
-Perfect one, don’t be ashamed.
+Precious one, don’t be ashamed.
 You wouldn’t be an earthling if your sweet body did not reflect the Earth.

 I was once a tiny fragile bud

 I blossomed, grew, and turned shade to shade,

 My body is spherical like mama herself,

 And soon I’ll be giving some animal good health.

 I am red and white and yellow and green,

 Am I not a beautiful baby to be seen?